O JARGON BUSTER

 - Another name for age class,

-more accurate (since sex counts as well as age) but less used.
+more accurate (since gender counts as well as age) but

 - BOF Levy

-on the income from events organised by orienteering clubs.
+tax, on the income from events organised by orienteering

 - BOF Number